 Because the Solent is narrow off Lepe the tides are very strong.
 As the tides come in and out, all that water has to squeeze through the narrow gap between the mainland and the Isle of Wight.
 This causes very strong currents quite close inshore to the Lepe beaches.
 Take care; if you swim too far out or go out in a boat you might find yourself being swept along by the tide.
 If that does happen, don't try to fight the current; head for the shore and walk back!
 At Stansore Point and Lepe Spit there are very strong currents right up to the beach edge.
 To find out more about the currents look at our page "Currents off Lepe Country Park".

-Don't swim or wade off Lepe Spit.
-While it is interesting to walk along Lepe Spit when it is dry, it is very dangerous even to paddle in shallow water if it is flowing over the spit.
+Avoid swimming or wading off Lepe Spit.
+While it is interesting to walk along Lepe Spit when it is dry, it can be dangerous even to paddle in shallow water if it is flowing rapidly over the spit.
 The currents are very strong and there is deep water to either side of the spit - especially to the west.
 It would be very easy to stumble or be simply swept off ones feet - and when the current is at its strongest even an Olympic swimmer would struggle to make any headway against it.

 [Page maintained by / Contact: Calshot Webmaster]